BerfinTaskin/DL_NLP/README.md

 Under identical data and evaluation conditions, the finetuned system improves **penalized BLEU** from **8.95** (baseline) to **19.59**.
 The gain is driven primarily by reduced input copying (lower \( \text{BLEU}_{\text{inp}} \)), with a modest trade-off in raw BLEU vs. references—consistent with the objective of producing paraphrases rather than near-copies.

 ### BART Detection
-We try to implement the baseline performace using following techniques
+We try to improve the baseline performace using following techniques

 1. **Make the head return logits** In the baseline model, the classifier head returned probabilities after applying a sigmoid activation.
 Instead, we modified the head to return raw logits directly.
 This allows the use of more stable loss functions (such as BCEWithLogitsLoss), avoids premature squashing of values, and lets the loss handle the sigmoid internally for improved numerical stability.